 • Accessibility and Viewport Guidelines

-When building out RDS 1.0 I relied heavily on system architecture flowcharts and wireframes to convey my ideas in feedback sessions with the team.
-Once a solution was designed and materialized, it was rolled out to design, product and engineering.
+When building out RDS 1.0, I relied heavily on system architecture flowcharts and wireframes to convey my ideas in feedback sessions with the team.
+Once a solution was designed and materialized, it was rolled out to design, product, and engineering.
 As this process went on, I continued to critically assess how I myself was using the RDS 1.0, while also taking note of data I was collecting in feedback sessions.

 The RDS could be seen as a living organism that evolves over time.
 RDS 1.0 provided the right tools to promote creativity without hindering efficiency.
-I like to think it brought the design and engineering teams closer by allowing them speak the same language.
+I like to think it brought the design and engineering teams closer by allowing them to speak the same language.